nCine/ncline/README.md

 If left unspecified the default would be `-vs2019`.

 If you need to specify a `CMAKE_PREFIX_PATH` when configuring the engine compilation you can use the `-prefix-path <path>` option.
-If the option is not already specified on Linux then it is automatically set after a successful compilation of the libraries.
+The option is automatically set after each successful compilation or download of the libraries.

 #### Android section